K8MacEl/SEI-Game-Project/README.md

 Once all matches have been made the modal feature in the HTML will be triggered to produce a pop up congratulating the winner.
 Span allows the user to select the X to close out of the pop up and additionally the window.onclick allows the user to click anywhere on the window, outside of the pop-up, to close the window.

 ### Reset Button

 Lastly, there is a reset button that triggered the drawCards function as well as resets the “Guess Count” and “Matches Made” count back to zero to allow the user to play again

 ### Next Steps and Future Enhancements (IceBox Items)
-A stopwatch timer to track the length of time to match the pairs and a log to track past performances of the time and number of guesses used are in the future enhancements.
+* A stopwatch timer to track the length of time to match the pairs.
+* Log to track past performances of the time and number of guesses used are in the future enhancements.
+* CSS modified for mobile device usability.